d-uzlov/k8s-homelab/ingress/cert-manager/acme-dns/readme.md

 - - UDP port access must be configured
 - - TCP is optional but may theoretically be required in some scenarios

-In case you have a single public IP, if you already have a public DNS server and don't want to replace it with acme-dns, you can probably setup DNS forwarding, but this is out of scope of this documentation.
+In case you have a single public IP, if you already host a public DNS server and don't want to replace it with acme-dns, you can probably setup DNS forwarding, but this is out of scope of this documentation.